Name: Duranta (Duranta repens)

 Otherwise known as: Goldenberries, Brazilian Sky Plant

-Habitat: A rapid growing shrub member of the Verbineaceae family growing to 5m in waste and woodlands in tropical South America, the Caribbean and the southern United States.
-It has toothed, opposed leaves on slender stems that produces blue to purple droops of flowers that smell of vanilla on the terminals that transform into clusters of golden-coloured berries.
+Habitat: A perennial shrub member of the Verbenaceae family, growing up to 5m in woodland and native to Central and South America.
+It displays toothed, opposed leaves on slender stems and displays blue to purple droops of flowers.
+There is an overall smell of vanilla on the terminals that transform into clusters of golden-coloured berries.
+It has now been adopted throughout all parts of the semi-tropical world as an ornamental standard or hedging shrub.
 All parts of the plant are highly poisonous.